documentcloud/underscore-contrib/examples/walk-examples.js.md

 The \_.walk module provides versions of most of the [Underscore collection functions](http://underscorejs.org/#collections), with some small differences that make them better suited for operating on trees.
-For example, we can use `_.walk.filter` to get a list of all the strings in a tree:
+For example, you can use `_.walk.filter` to get a list of all the strings in a tree:

     _.walk.filter(_.walk.preorder, _.isString);